How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 – The government has set the exchange rate of 24 pesos per American dollar.

 – You don’t need to worry about which currency you should bring to Cuba anymore.
-You can bring dollars (American, Canadian and Australian), Euros, Pound sterling (GBP) or Swiss franc and exchange them in an official Cuba money exchange, locally known as Cadeca (Casa de Cambio).
+You can bring dollars (American, Canadian and Australian), Euros, Pound sterling (GBP) or Swiss francs and exchange them in an official Cuba money exchange, locally known as Cadeca (Casa de Cambio).

 – Before 2021, American dollars were taxed 10% commission when you exchanged them.
 But on January first, the government lifted this charge.